dblock/code.dblock.org/_posts/2015/2015-04-28-slack-bot-real-time-messaging-api-integration-tutorial.markdown

 ### Turning GameBot into an App

 I turned GameBot into a runnable app with some bells and whistles at [github.com/dblock/slack-gamebot](https://github.com/dblock/slack-gamebot).

+### Update: Bot Framework and Integration with Rails

+If you're writing a bot, or trying to integrate Slack with Rails, check out [The Easiest Way to Write a Slack Bot in Ruby](/2015/07/18/the-easiest-way-to-write-a-slack-bot-in-ruby.html) and [Writing a Slack Bot running on Rails (with React)](/2015/11/28/writing-a-slack-bot-running-on-rails-with-react.html).